LibreTactile/.github/docs/faq.md

 # Frequently Asked Questions

-## LibreTactile ?
+## LibreTactile

 ### What is our vision?

-To enrich our experiences of technology through the sense of touch.
+Touching the digital.

 ### What is our mission?

-To connect researchers, developers, users and enthusiasts of tactile technology from different fields for the development and democratization of open source tactile technologies for human computer interaction.
+To connect researchers, developers, users, and enthusiasts of tactile technology from different fields for the development and democratization of open source tactile technologies for human-computer interaction.

 ### What inspires our work?